 What are the different types of vaping device?

-So, now you know what components you need, it’s time to select the vaping kit that is right for you.
+So, now you know what components you need and how e-cigarettes work, it’s time to select the vaping kit that is right for you.
 Some vapers opt for small and discreet, whilst other prefer power and features.
 The choice is yours!

 These are usually the more basic, cheaper devices favoured by beginners who are unsure if vaping is going to be right for them.
 There are fewer options available nowadays because vape pens have become much more affordable.
 Recommended for use with 50/50 PG/VG e-liquids that give less vapour production.